Skip to content

-Home Made Calculator
+A Home Made Calculator

-The idea for this project came about during a week of freezing winter arctic event here in Austin, Texas, with a failed power grid as well as government, while keeping close to a gas fireplace, the only source of heat and light, for a couple of days.
-With a weak internet over a phone data line, I could only do some preliminary searches and mainly work out various details on a writing pad, growing a feeling that the project may be personally exciting and practically doable.
+The idea for this project came about during a week of freezing arctic winter events here in Austin, Texas, with a failed power grid (as well as the Texas government) while keeping close to a gas fireplace, the only source of heat and light, for a few days.
+With weak internet over a phone data line, I could only do some preliminary searches and mainly work out various details on a writing pad, and with a growing feeling that this kind of project may be personally exciting and practically doable.

 1. Introduction to the idea

-2. Basic Four Functions and verification
+2. Basic Four Functions and Verification

 3. Practical Numerical Methods, more advanced algorithms

-4. The Framework for development
+4. The Framework for Development

 6. The calculator is complete and running!